The different parts of a dishwasher

 The spray arms look like a kind of propeller and you can find them at the top of your dishwasher.
 The water is pumped through the spray arms at such a high pressure that they start to spin around and spray all the water over your dishes.

-A dishwasher works much less well when the pump is blocked and the water starts to smell.
-Also, don’t put things in your dishwasher that are particularly sensitive to heat, like plastic containers.
+Don’t put anything in your dishwasher that is particularly sensitive to heat, such as plastic containers.
 Especially in the lower rack, they can melt and block the mechanisms behind them.